LuxLavalier/LuxLavalier.github.io/update.md

 To update your Lux Lavalier:

-1. make sure it's [connected to a wi-fi network](/setup/wifi.md) with internet access.
+1. Make sure it's [connected to a wi-fi network](/setup/wifi.md) with internet access.
 1. Go to the [settings page](/setup/settings.md).
 1. Scroll down to the bottom of the page and click the `Check for Update` button.
 1. If an update is not found, you're already on the latest version.